 Where can someone get an STI test?

 Getting an STD test is easier than you think!
-There are a number of options available depending on where you live and what is most convenient for you.
+There are several options available depending on where you live and what is most convenient for you.

 There are several options for getting tested for sexually transmitted infections (STIs):